Abhi232003/mtm-frontend-abhishek-khodade/README.md

 -Navigate inside the project in terminal.
 -Run command 'npm i' to install all the required dependecies.
 -run command 'npm run dev' to run the project in your browser

+Note - This project doesn't include media queriy, so it wont work properly in smaller viewports